 Primary care is the backbone of an accessible, efficient and high-quality health care system.
 Without a robust primary care workforce, attempts to address the unequal access and spiraling costs that challenge the current system cannot succeed.
 Yet fewer aspiring physicians are choosing to focus in primary care, citing long and sometimes unpredictable hours, lower payments and frustrating models of practice.

-To begin finding solutions to these challenges and revitalize primary care among practitioners, medical students and residents, the ABIM Foundation hosted a conference entitled Primary Care Innovation: Improving the Efficiency and Appeal of Practice: "How Did They Do That?"
+To begin finding solutions to these challenges and revitalize primary care among practitioners, medical students and residents, a team of researchers funded by the ABIM Foundation visited 23 high-performing practices across the U.S. and presented their findings at a conference entitled Primary Care Innovation: Improving the Efficiency and Appeal of Practice: "How Did They Do That?"

 The following video vignettes resulting from the conference offer examples of innovations and critical changes from a variety of practices across the country, and explain how they were implemented to improve the quality of care delivered and restore joy to practice.